Tuesday, October 8, 2013

 I haven’t gone to a service where the ushers sat you because so many people stood in line.
 As the line shortened, they moved a few rows of seated people to the line of people standing.
 The pews were almost full when we approached the front of the line.
 Many students from his school were there, as were many older people.

-As we entered the room where the family was, the high school minister from our church stood in the doorway.
+As we entered the room where the family was, our church’s high school minister stood in the doorway.

 “Are you the official door greeter?”
 I asked.